E-Armstrong/csPortfolio/README.md

-# csPortfolio
+# Computer Sci Portfolio
-This project is a website developed by myself using HTML, CSS, JS, JQuery, and a little PHP.
+This project is a website developed by myself, no drag and drop just pure code.
+This site is where I showcase most of mys school and side projects.